BrandonSpadafora/Pychain-Ledger/README.md

 # Pychain-Ledger

 ###### Simple overview of use/purpose.
-This keeps of who sent/recieved money over the block chain and records the transaction
+This keeps track of who sent/recieved money over the block chain and records the transaction
 ## Getting Started

 ### Dependencies